Harrisburg High School ASL Program

 Carry for Life

-Step into the heart of American democracy and Deaf culture on an unforgettable journey that celebrates both American history and ASL.
+Step into the heart of American democracy and Deaf culture on a journey that celebrates both American history and ASL.
 Your students will walk in the footsteps of presidents, stand before the documents that shaped our nation at the National Archives, and witness democracy in action at the U.S. Capitol.

-What makes this trip truly special is the ASL experience.
+What makes this trip different is the ASL experience.
 Students will explore Gallaudet University, the world's premier Deaf university where ASL is the primary language, and visit the first Signing Starbucks, where Deaf culture is celebrated and centered.
-This immersive experience brings together history, civics, and Deaf culture in ways that will resonate with every student.

 Visitors walking the National Mall in Washington, DC